 These items will generally also be included in any derivation of the net working capital definition.

-Working capital turnover ratio = Revenue / Working Capital, whereas revenue is typically for a 12-month period and working capital is the average working capital over that same period.
+Working capital turnover ratio = Revenue / Working Capital, whereas revenue is typically for 12 months and working capital is the average working capital over that same period.

-Days Sales of Inventory = (inventory / cost of sales) * 365, assuming a period of one year; also referred to as Days Inventory Outstanding (DIO).
+Days Sales of Inventory = (inventory / cost of sales) * 365, assuming a period of one year; also referred to as Days Inventory Outstanding.